Slaymish/my-digital-garden/src/site/notes/SWEN Term Test 4 Prep.md

 ## Notes

 - Remember 'longest string' questions
+- Look at Mock term test
 - **Lab 8 questions**
 - Remember [[Collection Operations\|Collection Operations]]!!!
+	- They'll be on the test document
 - can use `.new` as method (SpecialSyntax_Mini [hard])

 ## Reducing Stack Lab 8 Question